 About the Jeremiah Horrocks Institute

 The Jeremiah Horrocks institute is based in Preston as part of the University of Central Lancashire.
-Preston has a Proud History of manufacturing and production including the cotton mills of the 1800's and the production of aircraft in the early 1960's.
+Preston has a proud history of manufacturing and production including the cotton mills of the 1800’s and the production of aircraft in the early 1960’s.
 Preston was granted City Status by Her Magesty Queen Elizabeth II in 2002.

 The University of Central Lancashire has developed and evolved over time to become the fifth largest university in the UK.
-Founded in 1828 as the Insititution for the Diffusion of Knowledge by Joseph Livesey's Temperance Society.
+Founded in 1828 as the Insititution for the Diffusion of Knowledge by Joseph Livesey’s Temperance Society.
 In 1886 the institute was expanded under the endowment of a local lawyer, Edmund Robert Harris (1804-1877).
 The institute was renamed to the Harris Institute and expanded to take on several new buildings.
-The institute was renamed in 1932 when it was renamed the Harris Art College, which in 1952, was renamed again to become the Harris College.
+The institute was renamed in 1932 as the Harris Art College, which in 1952, was renamed again to become the Harris College.
 In 1973, the College was renamed to become Preston Polytechnic and then later Lancashire Polytechnic in 1984.
-In 1992, the full university status was awarded and the University of Central Lancashire came into existance
+In 1992, the full university status was awarded and the University of Central Lancashire came into existence.

 - The interaction between the Sun and the Earth.

 - Protostellar discs

 - Plasma loops on the Sun’s surface and the effects on the corona.